DragonShadow9/srbxl/README.md

 # srbxl
-A scripting language that is made for Roblox that can be traspiled to Roblox luau made from rust
+A scripting language that is made for Roblox that can be traspiled to Roblox luau made from rust (no php)